A deep dive into the net worth of one of Korea's best-paid actors Lee Jong-Suk

 Real-estate investments

 Like most of his peers, Lee Jong-suk has made several real estate investments.
 The Manila Bulletin notes that he owns three properties in the wealthy Hannam-dong neighbourhood in Yongsan.
-This includes a unit at the luxurious Nine One Hannam which was priced at USD 4.53 million (INR 37 crore approx.) in 2021.
+This includes a unit at the luxurious Nine One Hannam which was priced at USD 4.53 million in 2021.
 Reportedly, BigBang’s G-Dragon has a penthouse to his name here.

-Lee Jong-suk also has space at La Terrasse Hannam — a luxurious 244.33 sq ft. villa in the upscale UN Village — which is currently priced at USD 5.44 million (INR 28 crore approx.).
-This aside, he bought a building in Hannam in 2018 at a total area of 154.88 sq. m — complete with a basement and two upset floors — whose market price was about USD 3.62 million (INR 30 crore) in 2021.
+Lee Jong-suk also has space at La Terrasse Hannam — a luxurious 244.33 sq ft. villa in the upscale UN Village — which is currently priced at USD 5.44 million.
+This aside, he bought a building in Hannam in 2018 at a total area of 154.88 sq. m — complete with a basement and two upset floors — whose market price was about USD 3.62 million in 2021.
 Current prices are expected to be much higher.

-Besides these, Lee Jong-suk also made news for his investments when he paid about USD 3.4 million (INR 28 crore) for an abandoned building.
+Besides these, Lee Jong-suk also made news for his investments when he paid about USD 3.4 million for an abandoned building.
 This he later converted into a chic cafe-restaurant called 89Mansion — helping sales by visiting often before the pandemic caused them to dwindle.
-He sold the building in 2020 at USD 5.1 million (INR 42 crore approx.), making a tidy profit in the process, South China Morning Post reports.
+He sold the building in 2020 at USD 5.1 million, making a tidy profit in the process, South China Morning Post reports.

 Philanthropy

-Besides luxurious investments, Lee Jong-suk spends his money by advocating against violence for children — donating about USD 93,000 (INR 77 lakh) to aid organisation Good Neighbours in 2018 and USD 165,000 (INR 1 crore approx.) to UNICEF Korea.
+Besides luxurious investments, Lee Jong-suk spends his money by advocating against violence for children — donating about USD 93,000 to aid organisation Good Neighbours in 2018 and USD 165,000 to UNICEF Korea.

 All images: Courtesy of Lee Jong-suk